-Many people are nervous about the idea of undergoing psychological testing because they don’t know what to expect.
+Many people feel nervous about the idea of undergoing psychological testing because they don’t know what to expect.
 Most brain disorders don’t show up on scans such as MRI, CAT scans, et cetera.
-These techniques are very useful in taking pictures of what the brain looks like, but they are not as useful in showing how your individual brain is actually working for you – or not.
+While these techniques are very useful in taking pictures of what the brain looks like, they are not as useful in showing how your individual brain is actually working for you – or not.
 Neuropsychological testing shows how information is getting into, processed by, and getting back out of the brain compared to other people of your age and background.

 What is Neuropsychology?